Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/dynamic/_index.en.md

 ### Public code lists

-Below you find an example of how to implement a public options provider.
+Below you find an example of how to implement a public code list provider.

 ```C#
 using Altinn.App.Common.Models;